sweattep/modern_quotes/README.md

 >I am a founder of Silicon Valley.

+>they organized politically to negotiate with city officials.

 >you must be educated, no matter what the discipline

 >his identity is Jewish and Mediterranean